FadiSYounis/UbuntuWalker/README.md

-# Ubuntu Walker
+# Overview

-Ubuntu Walker is a program that mines the Linux operating system source code archives and extracts source code files.
+Ubuntu Walker is a program that takes the Linux operating system source code as an input parameter.
+The Ubuntu archives are then mined and the source code files are extracted.
 This script was used to generate the LSC (Linux-Source-Code) Machine Learning Dataset.
+The main reason for building this program was was ability to quickly generate a dataset for source-code classifiers.

 ### Don't want to run our script, and just want the dataset?
 The full dataset, is available from (https://drive.google.com/open?id=1YGA1EytPcmc84yfYABdInMXsLBoz82M4)